What is governance, risk and compliance (GRC)?

 Major challenges include integrating data and other relevant information from internal departments and external organizations into useful GRC information and ensuring all GRC system users are properly trained to obtain maximum benefit from the software.

-Changes in the corporate culture may be needed to accommodate the collaborative nature of the new GRC system.
-Periodic testing of GRC software is essential to ensure it is being properly used by internal departments.
+Changes in the corporate culture might be needed to accommodate the collaborative nature of the new GRC system.
+Periodic testing of GRC software is essential to ensure internal departments are using it properly.
 Like other critical systems, GRC software must be added to technology disaster recovery (DR) plans to ensure it remains operational in a disruptive event.

 Benefits of GRC software